agroal/pgagroal/doc/manual/en/74-building.md

 ### Policy and guidelines for using AI

-Our goal in the pgmoneta project is to develop an excellent software system.
+Our goal in the pgagroal project is to develop an excellent software system.
 This requires careful attention to detail in every change we integrate.
 Maintainer time and attention is very limited, so it's important that changes you ask us to review represent your best work.